Lightning-AI/LitServe/README.md

 ----

-**LitServe** is an engine for scalable AI model deployment built on FastAPI.
+**LitServe** is a serving engine for AI models built on FastAPI.
 Features like batching, streaming, and GPU autoscaling eliminate the need to rebuild a FastAPI server for each model.
+LitServe is at least 2x faster than plain FastAPI.

 <div align='center'>